lck/odoo-devops-tools/README.md

 ## Usage

-The examples below continue from the workspace created in the Quick start section.
+The examples below use the same workspace configuration introduced in the Quick start section.
+Docker-specific and native-specific steps are separated where they differ.

-The generated `odoo-project.ini` is the main project definition:
+The default `odoo-project.ini` contains:

 ```ini
 [virtualenv]